PaulCMatthews/Music/README.md

 One version uses the lute tablature as the basis for the piano part.
 The other, if-my-complaints_SATB.ly, uses the voice parts to create the piano part.

+Can she excuse: Another song from Dowland's First Booke.

 email contact:
 paul.matthews.debc@gmail.com